Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and Benchmarking: Interfacial solvation

 FIG.~\ref{fig: interfacial solvation}a compares the water polarization profiles simulated by ab initio molecular dynamics (AIMD) \cite{le2018structure} and by DPPFT model.
 AIMD simulations are performed at the Ag(111)--water interface\cite{le2018structure}, while the DPPFT calculations are carried out at the PZC for the Ag(111)--100 mM NaF aqueous solution interface, corresponding to an electrochemical potential of $-3.98$ eV inferred from experimental $C_\text{dl}$ profiles\cite{valette1989double}.
 For the blue curve in FIG.~\ref{fig: interfacial solvation}a, we use the short-range ion--solvent correlation parameters determined from the ion solvation energies in Section.~\ref{sec: ion solvation}, i.e., $\tilde{\alpha}_c=-0.03$ and $\tilde{\alpha}_a=-0.02$, as well as $K_\alpha$ and $K_\beta$ obtained from the dielectric susceptibility spectrum in Section.~\ref{sec: pure water}, corresponding to a periodic length of 2.1 $\text{\AA}$ and a decay length of 4.3 $\text{\AA}$, as defined in Eqs.~\eqref{equ: periodic length} and \eqref{equ: decay length}.
-Other parameters used in the DPPFT model are listed in Table.~S1.
+Other parameters used in the DPPFT model are listed in Table.~S1 in Ref.\cite{supplemental}.
 As shown in FIG.~\ref{fig: interfacial solvation}a, the DPPFT model can reproduce the key features of the water profile observed in AIMD simulations, namely its oscillatory decay toward the bulk solution.
-The first water layer adopts an oxygen--down configuration, which is attributed to the positive electric field induced by electron spillover.
+The first water layer adopts an oxygen-down configuration (i.e., an average orientation in which the oxygen atoms of water molecules point toward the electrode surface), which is attributed to the positive electric field induced by electron spillover.
 Subsequent layers exhibit alternating orientations due to hydrogen bonding.
 The AIMD-predicted water layers are more compact than those obtained from DPPFT using $K_\alpha$ and $K_\beta$ determined from the dielectric response of pure water.
 This suggests that the periodic length at the Ag(111)--water interface is smaller that that in pure water.
 From the AIMD results, the interfacial water periodic length can be identified as the separation between the first two polarization peaks, i.e., 1.8 $\text{\AA}$.
 Assuming the same decay length as in pure water, the short-range correlation parameters $K_\alpha$ and $K_\beta$ for interfacial water can be inversely determined from Eq.~\eqref{equ: periodic length} and Eq.~\eqref{equ: decay length} as follows: